How do we choose paint colors for our new painting? There are so many colors to choose from! We would like to use them all.

 A color scheme of limited colors will keep us on track, so we don't paint confusing colors.
 It will make a painting that displays cohesiveness and color harmony.

-Today I still use the same color wheel and templates to choose the colors for my paintings.
+Today I still use the same color wheel and templates when I ready to choose colors for a painting.

 If it works for me, it will work for you!